-Name: Title: Experience and expertise: Deborah Neff Non-Executive Director A veteran of the life sciences industry, Deborah has spent most of her career building market-leading global businesses.
+Name: Deborah Neff Title: Experience and expertise: Non-Executive Director A veteran of the life sciences industry, Deborah has spent most of her career building market-leading global businesses.
 As principal of DJN Consulting, LLC based in the San Francisco Bay Area, Deborah currently works with several privately held healthcare start-up companies providing strategic business advice and mentoring to the executive management teams.
-Previously was CEO of Evanostics, LLC, Pathwork Diagnostics Inc, and COO at Complete Genomics following a 15 year career with Becton Dickinson, where she last served as President of BD Biosciences, a major global She is an executive Trustee and Chair of the Foundation Board at the University of California, Davis.
+Previously was CEO of Evanostics, LLC, Pathwork Diagnostics Inc, and COO at Complete Genomics following a 15 year career with Becton Dickinson, where she last served as President of BD Biosciences, a major global business unit of the company.
+She is an executive Trustee and Chair of the Foundation Board at the University of California, Davis.
 She serves as an independent Director and member of the Governance committee for Guide Dogs for the Blind, Inc. a non-profit organisation.
 Other current directorships: Deborah holds a Bachelor in Science degree from the University of California, Davis.
-Non-Executive Director and a member of the audit and nominating/governance committees at Cytek Biosciences, Inc. Former directorships (last 3 years): Special responsibilities: Chair of the People, Culture, Nomination & Remuneration Committee and member of the Audit and Risk Committee Interests in shares: Interests in options: Nil Nil Contractual rights to shares: Nil Name: Cheri Walker Title: Non-Executive Director Experience and expertise: Other current directorships: Dr. Walker is an executive with more than twenty-five years of experience working with life science and diagnostic companies.
+Non-Executive Director and a member of the audit and nominating/governance committees at Cytek Biosciences, Inc. Former directorships (last 3 years): Special responsibilities: the Audit and Risk Committee Interests in shares: Interests in options: Nil Contractual rights to shares: Nil Name: Cheri Walker Title: Non-Executive Director Experience and expertise: Other current directorships: Dr. Walker is an executive with more than twenty-five years of experience working with life science and diagnostic companies.
 Dr. Walker is currently the Chief Executive Officer of Zeta Corporation.
 She has previously held senior executive positions at Abcam; Charles River Labs; Qiagen, and Life Technologies, now part of ThermoFisher.
 Dr. Walker holds a BA in Biology from Swarthmore College and a Ph.D. in Human and Molecular Genetics from Baylor College.
-Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Contractual rights to shares: Nil
+Nil Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Member of the Audit and Risk Committee Nil Nil Contractual rights to shares: Nil

-Experience and expertise:(Resigned on 20 December 2023) Curt LaBelle has served as a Non-Executive Director of Atomo since October 2016.Dr LaBelle has been actively involved in the healthcare industry for over 20 years, both operationally and as an investor.
+Name: Title: Curt LaBelle Non-Executive Director (Resigned on 20 December 2023) Experience and expertise: Curt LaBelle has served as a Non-Executive Director of Atomo since October 2016.
+Dr LaBelle has been actively involved in the healthcare industry for over 20 years, both operationally and as an investor.
 Previously, Dr LaBelle was President at the Global Health Investment Fund (GHIF), a social impact investment fund, which manages approximately US\$108 million backed by the Gates Foundation, JP Morgan and others.
-He also serves as a director on the boards of Z Optics, Revelation Bio and Atticus Medical.Prior to joining GHIF, Dr LaBelle was Managing Director at Tullis Health Investors and Vice President at Investor Growth Capital.
-He is a former chairman of Impulse Monitoring (acquired by Nuvasive), Exagen Inc. (NASDAQ:XGN) and a former director of Sirion Therapeutics (products acquired by Alcon and Bausch), SafeOp Surgical (acquired by AlphaTec) and KAI Pharmaceuticals (acquired by Amgen). both operationally and as an investor.
-Previously, Dr LaBelle was President at the Global Health Investment Fund (GHIF), a social impact investment fund, which manages approximately US\$108 million backed by the Gates Foundation, JP Morgan and others.
 He also serves as a director on the boards of Z Optics, Revelation Bio and Atticus Medical.
 Prior to joining GHIF, Dr LaBelle was Managing Director at Tullis Health Investors and Vice President at Investor Growth Capital.
 He is a former chairman of Impulse Monitoring (acquired by Nuvasive), Exagen Inc. (NASDAQ:XGN) and a former director of Sirion Therapeutics (products acquired by Alcon and Bausch), SafeOp Surgical (acquired by AlphaTec) and KAI Pharmaceuticals (acquired by Amgen).
-Vice President at Investor Growth Capital.
-He is a former chairman of Impulse Monitoring (acquired by Nuvasive), Exagen Inc. (NASDAQ:XGN) and a former director of Sirion Therapeutics (products acquired by Alcon and Bausch), SafeOp Surgical (acquired by AlphaTec) and KAI Pharmaceuticals (acquired by Amgen).
 As Dr LaBelle is President at GHIF, a substantial shareholder of Atomo, Dr LaBelle is not considered to be an independent Director.
-Dr LaBelle holds a Bachelor of Economics from Brigham Young University, and MD and MBA degrees from Columbia University.Other current directorships:Director of Eyenovia Inc. (NASDAQ:EYEN)Former directorships (last 3 years):Former chairman of Exagen Inc. (NASDAQ: XGN) Special responsibilities: Nil Interests in shares: Nil Interests in options: Nil Contractual rights to shares: Nil
+Other current directorships: Former directorships (last 3 years): Dr LaBelle holds a Bachelor of Economics from Brigham Young University, and MD and MBA degrees from Columbia University.
+Director of Eyenovia Inc. (NASDAQ:EYEN) Former chairman of Exagen Inc. (NASDAQ: XGN) Special responsibilities: Nil Interests in shares: Nil Interests in options: Contractual rights to shares: Nil Nil